rhtgpta/data-512-a1/README.md

 - pageview_mobile_views (total number of views from mobile clients, source: pageviews API)

 ### Considerations
 Overlap can be seen from July 2015 to July 2016, as both the APIs were in effect during the specified timeperiod.
 Pageview data excludes crawlers/spiders, whereas legacy does not.
 Pageviews API provide data seperately for mobile web and mobile app, which is merged into one for the purpose of the analysis.
+The code was compiled on a Ubuntu machine running Python 3.4 on an Anaconda distribution.